CloakLink/CloakLinkSOL/README.md

 CloakLink is an open-source, privacy-minded payment link generator for crypto.
 Create invoices that hide your main wallet while staying non-custodial.
 The Simple Mode MVP routes all invoices for a profile to a dedicated receive address on Solana.

 ## Packages
-- `api`: Express + Prisma API with SQLite storage for profiles and invoices (Solana address validation built-in).
+- `api`: Express + Prisma API with PostgreSQL storage for profiles and invoices (Solana address validation built-in).
 - `frontend`: Next.js + Tailwind dashboard and public invoice pages.
 - `indexer`: Solana polling script using `@solana/web3.js` to mark invoices paid when SOL or SPL token transfers land at the receive address.